 His work has been featured in numerous exhibitions and magazines.
 He has taught at both Art Center College of Design and Parsons at The New School.

-David has a masters degree in visual studies from the MIT Media Lab, and a bachelors degree in computer science from UCSC.
+David has a master’s degree in visual studies from the Massachusetts Institute of Technology’s Media Lab, and a bachelor’s degree in computer science from UCSC.